paulshryock/New-Project-Starter-Kit/.github/ISSUE_TEMPLATE/bug.md

 If applicable, add screenshots to help explain your problem.

 **Environment:**

-- OS and Version: [e.g. Windows/Mac/Linux]
+- Device:
+- Operating System:
+- Browser:

 **Additional context**
 Add any other context about the problem here.